conda/conda/docs/source/dev-guide/plugins/index.rst

 To see more examples of conda plugins, please visit the following resources:

-- `conda-plugins-template`_: this is a repository with full examples that could be used a starting point for your plugin
+- `conda-plugins-template`_: This is a repository with full examples that could be used a starting point for your plugin

 Using other plugin hooks
 ------------------------